CP1404/Practicals/prac_06/README.md

 **Why?** Here's a quote from one of our students who completed this
 subject:
-*"Now I'm moving into 2nd yr subjects, I found the integrated git/pycharm a good intro step, but I'm finding git bash with a simple cheat sheet is a nice progression.
-I think 99% of us could use some more training/practice with branching, merging, etc. Still kinda confusing in the terminology."*
+> "Now I'm moving into 2nd yr subjects, I found the integrated
+> git/pycharm a good intro step, but I'm finding git bash with a simple
+> cheat sheet is a nice progression.
+I think 99% of us could use some more
+> training/practice with branching, merging, etc. Still kinda confusing in
+> the terminology."

 The more you have to do by yourself, the more you will really understand what's happening.
-Some things (like removing a file from the index) cannot be done with the integration.
+Some things (like removing a file from the index) cannot be done with the IDE integration.
 So, as soon as you are happy to, start getting used to using git from a console.